 Instructions

-- In a small pot, heat the 3/4 cup of potato water, sugar, butter, and salt over low heat until the butter has melted.
+- In a small pot, heat 3/4 cup of potato water, sugar, butter, and salt over low heat until the butter has melted.

 - Remove dough to a greased bowl and place in a warm spot to rise until doubled in bulk, about one hour.
+We like to proof our dough in the oven with the light turned on to keep it a bit warmer than room temperature.

 - Heat a deep skillet or pot with 2 inches of oil to 375 degrees.